We may earn income from links in this post. Please read this Disclosure for details.

-You’ll also find mermaids, fantastical figures and Virgens of Soledad, all of them capturing moments of daily pueblo life and evoking the whimsical humour of Mexican folk art ceramics.
+The mermaids, fantastical figures and Virgens of Soledad all captured moments of daily pueblo life and evoked the whimsical humour of Mexican folk art ceramics.

 The Dreamweavers Exhibition and Sale also invites special guests to participate.
-In past events, attendees have been able to purchase work by PINTANDO PASOS, a community of painters in Oaxaca who are preserving Mixteco traditions in modern ways.
-Their products, which have been featured by Rolling Stone magazine and leading museums, include trendy Converse running shoes embellished with images of hummingbirds, flowers, butterflies and other symbols drawn from nature.
+In past events, attendees have been able to purchase work by PINTANDO PASOS, a community of painters in Oaxaca who are preserving Mixteco traditions in modern ways and have been featured in Rolling Stone magazine and leading museums.

 In 2018, there was an opportunity to assist communities in Oaxaca through an Earthquake Relief Sale featuring the Ikoot Weavers from San Mateo del Mar.
 The coastal town in the Tehuantepec District was badly damaged during the September 2017 earthquake and purchases of their weavings helped in their economic recovery.